One of Happy Traum's best albums, recorded in 1979 with an astounding group of backup musicians and singers.

 Finally, there's "Bright Morning Stars," an old shape-note spiritual that's traditionally sung unaccompanied, which accounts for its odd meter.
 I've added a guitar arrangement and some new words to bring it a little more into line with my view of the world.

-Note: Since this album was recorded in 1979, we have lost two of the dear friends who did me the honor of playing on it.
-Here's to the enduring memory of Merle Watson and Richard Manuel."
+Note: Since this album was recorded in 1979, we have lost several of the dear friends who did me the honor of playing on it.
+Here's to the enduring memory of Artie Traum, Andy Robinson, John Herald, Merle Watson and Richard Manuel."